Advice for Community Groups

-- Do not volunteer to help if you or a member of your household has symptoms.
+- Do not volunteer to help your community if you or a member of your household has symptoms.

 - Follow the appropriate isolation advice before resuming any volunteering activities, and check our guide on helping in your community safely.

-- All the latest evidence-based advice on protecting older and vulnerable people is on NHS Inform.
-Before you make any plans with your community, please ensure you are familiar with this advice.
+- All the latest evidence-based advice on protecting vulnerable people is on NHS Inform.
+Before making any plans with your community, please ensure you are familiar with this advice.

-- Keeping lines of communication open with members of your community will help everyone to still feel connected to each other – even if we all have to keep a bit of physical distance for a while.
+- Keeping lines of communication open with members of your community will help everyone to feel connected – even if we have to keep a physical distance for a while.

-- Communicate with local residents through online tools and keep in touch regularly with updates, news about the community, and sharing the latest advice from NHS Inform and Scottish Government.
+- Communicate with local residents through online tools, keeping in touch regularly with updates, news about the community and sharing the latest advice from NHS Inform and Scottish Government.

 Supporting vulnerable residents

-Community resilience groups are an essential part of response and recovery when working with responder organisations such as their local authority, NHS and emergency services.
+Community resilience groups are an essential part of response and recovery when working with organisations such as the local authority, NHS and emergency services.